 Energy Center San Francisco supplies energy-efficient and environmentally-sound district heating services to buildings in a 2-square mile area of the central business district of San Francisco, California.

 Energy Center San Francisco’s two downtown plants produce steam and pipe it to approximately 180 customers for space heating, domestic hot water, air conditioning, and industrial process use.
 Energy Center San Francisco serves a total of more than 37 million square feet of space in the city’s commercial core.
 Located at 460 Jessie St. and 1 Meacham Place, both plants use boilers fueled by natural gas as their primary fuel with #2 diesel as a backup fuel.
+The system’s CHP equipment generates 500 kW of electricity, essentially making the plant energy self-sufficient.

 BART WATER RECLAMATION PROJECT